swiftlang/swift-java/Sources/SwiftJavaDocumentation/Documentation.docc/index.md

 - Java Library:
     - SwiftKit (Swift -> Java)
 - Tooling:
-    - swift-java: command line tool [SwiftJavaCommandLineTool](#SwiftJavaCommandLineTool)
+    - swift-java: command line tool
-    - Build tool integration: SwiftPM Plugin or Gradle [SwiftPMPlugin](#SwiftPMPlugin)
+    - Build tool integration: SwiftPM Plugin or Gradle

 If you prefer a video introduction, you may want to watch this [Explore Swift and Java interoperability](https://www.youtube.com/watch?v=QSHO-GUGidA)